NetinhoDaCosta/DC_Renderman_Denoiser_v0.1/README.md

 * Make sure the folder where your render sequence is located does not contain special characters or spaces
 * Everytime you denoise, make sure to close the application (in order to clear memory) and open it again to denoise

-https://youtu.be/maS6VNniRgw
+In this video you can watch what 'DC renderman denoiser' does (what problems it solves), how to install it and how to use it. https://youtu.be/maS6VNniRgw